The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 microblog:latest

-One thing I noticed when I was experimenting with the MySQL container is that it takes a few seconds for this container to be fully running and ready to accept database connections.
+One thing I noticed when I was experimenting with the MySQL container is that it takes the MySQL container a few seconds to be fully running and ready to accept database connections.
 If you start the MySQL container and then start the application container immediately after, when the boot.sh script tries to run flask db upgrade it may fail due to the database not being ready to accept connections.
 To make my solution more robust, I decided to add a retry loop in boot.sh:

 boot.sh: Retry database connection.